EpochWon/OpenMW-PostProcessShaders/README.md

 **JPEG**:
 It's what it says on the tin, JPEG compression with an adjustable strength.
 Port of https://www.shadertoy.com/view/llfyz4 but I might improve it later.

+**Distortion Debug**:
+I needed something to help me while working on a mod using the 0.49 distortion feature.
+This shader only works in 0.49+ and uses the new choice box dropdown widget, how fancy.